Variable specifications

 Historical Parameter Requirements

-When specifying historical parameters, use Limits = fixed.
+When specifying historical parameters, use the following requirements.

 • Mean values must be numeric.